 This was always technically illegal… but now it’s also nearly impossible to pull off.
 Nowadays, you won’t be allowed to enter the country without showing proof of onward travel within your visa period.
 Generally, airlines request a plane ticket, but a bus ticket can also work.

 Rainy season runs from May through November, while dry season is generally December through April.
 In recent years, though, these periods have been shifting.
-The best idea is to keep an umbrella handy at all times.
+The best idea is to keep an umbrella handy all the time!

 #5: Mail Service